Infowalking distance: 4 km

 We hope to be finished this important fire trail work, however this is subject to weather conditions

 WARNING: No public entry - Penalties apply for non-compliance.

 For further information contact the local office on 02 4720 6200.

 Closed areas: Blue Mountains National Park - closed areas

-NPWS is working to reopen campgrounds and accommodation where possible, however some locations need to remain closed to ensure compliance with the current rules on public gatherings or for other reasons such as fire/flood damage.
+NPWS is working to reopen walking tracks, campgrounds and accommodation where possible.
+However, some locations need to remain closed to ensure compliance with the current rules on public gatherings or for other reasons such as fire/flood damage.

-From Monday 1 June 2020, all reopened campgrounds and campsites will require a booking to be made before you visit.
+All campgrounds and campsites require a booking to be made before you visit.
 Penalties apply for non-compliance.
 Please check our COVID-19 update for more information.

 Katoomba, Leura and Wentworth Falls

 - National Pass from Valley of Waters to Slacks Stairs, due to rockfall risk.